What is a Well Diversified Portfolio?

 - Over a ten-year period, the majority of these stocks will produce very good returns from both capital gains and income from dividends.

 The fact is you want to buy quality stocks, not quantity because this is were you will get the greatest gains at the lowest risk.
 Furthermore, it has been proven that concentrated portfolios perform far better and provide lower levels of risk.
-Therefore, when constructing your portfolio you should look to hold between five and 12 shares and only invest in the top shares by market capitalisation.
+Therefore, when constructing your portfolio you should look to hold between 5 and 12 stocks and only invest in the top stocks by market capitalization.
 If you take this low risk methodical approach to investing over the long term then, 9 times out of 10 you will achieve far higher returns than if you try and beat the market averages by picking the next boom stock.

 Others who read this article also enjoyed reading:

-And If you would like to learn how to profitability trade the share market on a consistent basis click here.
-You can also check out the success of our clients by viewing their reviews and testimonials.
+To learn how you can profitability trade the share market on a consistent basis, check out our trading courses.
+You can also listen to the success of our clients by viewing their reviews and testimonials.